-The test checks for both airborne and impact travel through new or existing buildings.
-This may affect party walls and floors between new and existing buildings, or between spaces within a new development.
+Acoustic testing checks for the travel of sound through new and existing buildings.
+This may affect party walls and floors between new and existing buildings or spaces within a new development.
 Acoustic testing can be a worry for developers of new builds, but with our expert’s help you’ll have everything you need to pass regulations.